Fall classes begin the week of September 8, 2026.

 10th

-English: Intro to Literary Genres with Writing- The Novel
+English- Intro to Genres: The Novel

 Quarter(s): 1